tukkek/tactical-hell/README.md

 # Tactical Hell

-(**TH is currently in beta state.** You can generate and enjoy WADs with Oblige but I'm not 100% happy with balance quite yet).
+(**TH is currently in beta state.** You can generate and enjoy WADs with Obsidian but I'm not 100% happy with balance quite yet).

 This project offers: